chunliu/my-docs/src/apim/integration-prepare-environment.md

 In the **apim-rg** resource group, create an API Management instance.
 For more details, please see [Create a new Azure API Management service instance](https://docs.microsoft.com/azure/api-management/get-started-create-service-instance).

-Please make sure you choose **East US** as the region which is the same as the virtual network, and choose either `Developer` or `Premium` as the **Pricing tier**.
+Please make sure you choose **East US** for the region which is the same as the virtual network, and choose either `Developer` or `Premium` for the **Pricing tier**.
 Only these two tiers support the virtual network integration.

 When the APIM instance is created, all steps in this tutorial are completed.
 Let's move to the next one.